gncll/face_recognition/Object Detection Algorithm/readme.md

 # Face Recognition

-Developing a face recognition algorithm with using [haarcascade](https://github.com/opencv/opencv/tree/master/data/haarcascades)
+Developing a face recognition algorithm with using object detection Algorithm - [haarcascade](https://github.com/opencv/opencv/tree/master/data/haarcascades)

 ## What is Haarcascade?